-The Lienhard School of Nursing will be a leader in innovation and excellence in education, research, and practice in primary health care.
+The Lienhard School of Nursing will lead nursing education through the advancement of evidence-based practice and scholarship in primary health care.

 Mission of LSN

 The Lienhard School of Nursing is an inclusive learning environment that prepares diverse nurse leaders in evidence-based, equitable, person-centered, primary health care by integrating an innovative pedagogy with interprofessional partnerships, scholarship, and practice to improve health and wellness for all persons and populations.